Text consolidated by Valsts valodas centrs (State

 thereto.

-regulations, is entitled to reduce the percentage amount of the
+binding regulations, to reduce the percentage amount of the

 immovable property tax rebate referred to in Paragraph one of